opentrading-net/opentrading-net.github.io/products/tesseract/object-store/ObjectStore.md

 The detail of any object is stored in the **data** column in JSON format.

-At system initiatiion some types were created.
+At system initiation some types were created.
 Types are the only object that don't have a type ID.
 In the example below we have 3 types defined:

-- Session - a system type used to control changes within a user session.
+- **Session**: a system type used to control changes within a user session.
 This construct means different versions of data can be stored in what-if scenarios; exploratory chanages etc.
-- User - an object that will be integral to the [access control](Security.md) mechanisms in the system.
+- **User**: an object that will be integral to the [access control](Security.md) mechanisms in the system.
-- Deal - a domain application type defined to support some sort of trading application in Tesseract.
+- **Deal**: a domain application type defined to support some sort of trading application in Tesseract.

 We have two instance objects representing users registered to the sytem (Alice & Bob).
 Note the foreign key to the type that defines these as user data.
 Further note that these instances belong in the default session (blank session IDs).